She rolled a 5×5 matrix around on her tongue, and it was harder than watching her with a lollipop.

 Of a dance in the dark and a touch on the cheek

-While yearnings prick sweeter than honour or faith
+While yearnings prick sweeter than all she could make

 An eyeful of stars to corner her dreams